acoustic-content-samples/sample-wch-conversation-core/README.md

      }
   };

-  // This is the config - you can make changes to the settings either through
+  // This is the config - you can make changes to the settings either by using the
-  // modifying your app_settings.json or changing the architectConfig directly const architectConfig = require('../lib/conversation-core')(appSettings);
+  // generated app_settings.json (when using the manageCreds command or changing the architectConfig directly const architectConfig = require('conversation-core')(appSettings);
   const coreBase = dirname(require.resolve('../'));

   resolveConfigAsync(architectConfig, coreBase)
   .then(createAppAsync)
   .then(wchcore => {
-    // Access to your credentials
-    const env = wchcore.getService('env');
-    // Access to your Watson Conversation Service Instances const conversation = wchcore.getService('conversation');
+    // Access to your Watson Conversation Service Instances (This is the general approach to access any defined plugin) const conversation = wchcore.getService('conversation');
     // Access to Watson Content Hub
     const wchconversation =  wchcore.getService('wchconversation');